Enregistrements de données

 L’éditeur et détenteur des droits de cette ressource est EDP - Energias de Portugal.
-This work is licensed under a Creative Commons Attribution (CC-BY) 4.0 License.
+Ce travail est sous licence Creative Commons Attribution (CC-BY) 4.0.

 Cette ressource a été enregistrée sur le portail GBIF, et possède l'UUID GBIF suivante : 1134ee3f-56a1-4c58-b1ff-d2a8ddb2cbc1.
 EDP - Energias de Portugal publie cette ressource, et est enregistré dans le GBIF comme éditeur de données avec l'approbation du GBIF Portugal.

 Small mammals; occurrence; observations; captures; Sherman traps; Rodentia; Eulipotyphla

 Personne pouvant répondre aux questions sur la ressource:

 The data were collected within a 5-km buffer around the valley of the River Tua (Northeast Portugal),up to 50 km from the mouth, in the municipalities of Carrazeda de Ansiães, Alijó, Murça, Vila Flor and Mirandela.

 |Enveloppe géographique||Sud Ouest [41,144, -7,581], Nord Est [41,515, -7,144]|

 The taxonomic coverage of this dataset spans 1 phylum, 1 class, 2 orders, 7 families, 8 genera and 10 species.

 |Family||Muridae, Cricetidae, Gliridae, Erinacidae, Sciuridae, Talpidae|